skojaku/multiresolcp/README.rst

 c: dict of length N
     - key: port name
-    - value: index of the consensus CP pair to which the port belongs.
+    - value: index of the consensus CP pair to which the port belongs

 x: dict of length N
     - key: port name
-    - value: coreness of the port.
+    - value: coreness of the port

 Example
 =======